-The members of this Committee are as follows: John Ingram (Chairman) Greg Laurie Nick Scali
+The members of this Committee are as follows: Greg Laurie (Chairman) John Ingram Nick Scali Remuneration Committee The members of this Committee are as follows: lan Kennon (Chairman) Greg Laurie Nick Scali John Ingram

 Rounding

 The amounts contained in this report and in the financial report have been rounded to the nearest \$1,000 (where rounding is applicable) under the option available to the Company under ASIC Class Order 98/0100.
 The Company is an entity to which the Class order applies.